 A back sleeper’s spine should retain its natural curve when you’re lying down on a mattress that provides good support.

-Stomach sleepers will have a bit more trouble maintaining the natural curve just by nature of the position, but a medium to firm mattress and the right pillow may help.
+Stomach sleepers will have a bit more trouble maintaining the natural curve just by nature of the position, but a firm mattress and the right pillow may help.

 Pressure relief is how well the mattress allows your body to relax and relieve its tension – without creating pressure points of pain from the mattress.

 Your body will be best supported by a mattress that evenly distributes your body weight so the heavier parts of your body, like your hips and shoulders, don’t sink too deep into the mattress.
 If they do, your mattress could be causing strain and creating pressure points in these areas that cause pain.

 Responsiveness simply means how well a mattress reacts and adjusts to your body movements while you sleep.

 We all move while we sleep, but most of us never notice, as we stay asleep.
 Responsiveness is especially important for people who are restless sleepers or tend to change positions often throughout the night.
 They may be most affected by an unresponsive mattress, though even the heaviest sleepers may wake up if they are sleeping on a very unresponsive mattress.